Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Methods

 \subsection{Generating expressions with a recurrent neural network}

-We first leverage the fact that mathematical expressions can be represented using symbolic expression trees.
+We leverage the fact that mathematical expressions can be represented using \textit{symbolic expression trees}.
 Expression trees are a type of binary tree in which internal nodes are mathematical operators and terminal nodes are input variables or constants.
-Operators may be unary (e.g. sine) or binary (e.g. multiply).
+Operators may be unary (i.e. one argument, such as sine) or binary (i.e. two arguments, such as multiply).
 Further, we can represent an expression tree as a sequence of node values or ``tokens'' by using its pre-order traversal (i.e. by visiting each node depth-first, then left-to-right).
 This allows us to generate an expression tree sequentially while still maintaining a one-to-one correspondence between the tree and its traversal.\footnote{In general, a pre-order traversal is insufficient to uniquely reconstruct the tree.
 However, here we know how many children each node has based on its value, e.g. ``multiply'' is a binary operator and thus has two children.
-(For domains without this property, the number of children can be jointly sampled from an additional RNN emission.)
 A pre-order traversal plus the corresponding number of children for each node is sufficient to uniquely reconstruct the tree.} Thus, we represent an expression $\tau$ by the pre-order traversal of its corresponding expression tree.\footnote{Given an expression tree, the corresponding mathematical expression is unique; however, given an expression, its expression tree is not unique.
-For example, $x^2$ and $x \cdot x$ are equivalent expressions but yield different trees.
-For simplicity, we use $\tau$ somewhat abusively to refer to an expression where it technically refers to an expression tree.} We denote the $i^\textrm{ th}$ token of the traversal as $\tau_i$ as the length of the traversal as $|\tau| = T$.
-Each token has a value within a given library $\mathcal{L}$ of possible tokens, e.g. $\{+,-,\times,\div,\sin,\cos,x\}$.
+For example, $x^2$ and $x \times x$ are equivalent expressions but yield different trees.
+For simplicity, we use $\tau$ somewhat abusively to refer to an expression where it technically refers to an expression tree (or equivalently, its pre-order traversal).} We denote the $i^\textrm{ th}$ token of the traversal as $\tau_i$ and the length of the traversal as $|\tau| = T$.
+Each token has a value within a given library $\mathcal{L}$ of possible tokens, e.g. $\{+, -, \times, \div, \sin, x\}$.